meetecho/janus-gateway/README.md

 	make && sudo make install

 * *Note:* Make sure you remove the distro version first, or you'll cause conflicts between the installations.
 In case you want to keep both for some reason, for custom installations of libnice you can also run `pkg-config --cflags --libs nice` to make sure Janus can find the right installation.
-If that fails, you may need to set the `PKG_CONFIG_PATH` environment variable prior to compiling Janus, e.g., `export PKG_CONFIG_PATH=/path/to/libnice/lib/pkgconfig`
+If that fails, you may need to set the `PKG_CONFIG_PATH` environment variable prior to compiling Janus, e.g., `export PKG_CONFIG_PATH=/path/to/libnice/lib/pkgconfig` your need also to install `sudo apt-get install gtk-doc-tools`

 In case you're interested in compiling the sample Event Handler plugin, you'll need to install the development version of libcurl as well (usually `libcurl-devel` on Fedora/CentOS, `libcurl4-openssl-dev` on Ubuntu/Debian).